University of Florida Homepage

 African regionalism à la carte

-Leaving ECOWAS Will Have Catastrophic Consequences for the Sahel
+Leaving ECOWAS could have catastrophic consequences for the Sahel

 By Olivier Walther.
-1/30/2024, updated 2/2/2024 On January 28, Burkina Faso, Mali and Niger announced their unilateral decision to withdraw from the Economic Community of West African States (ECOWAS), a regional bloc founded in 1975.
-ECOWAS is one of eight regional economic communities recognized by the African Union to foster regional integration on the continent. […]
+1/30/2024, updated 2/2/2024, 1/31/2025.
+On January 28, Burkina Faso, Mali and Niger announced their unilateral decision to withdraw from the Economic Community of West African States (ECOWAS), a regional bloc founded in 1975.
+ECOWAS is one of eight regional economic communities recognized by the African Union to foster regional integration on the […]

 The Geography of Armed Conflicts in Africa, AAG 2024